Maths is lead with wisdom by Mr Frost

 The online programme contains a competitive element where the children collect coins for every answer they input correctly.
 The more coins they earn, the more accessories they can buy for their avatar and the higher up the school leader board they will go.
 This resource is accessible and is a fun and engaging way to learn a vital mathematical skill.

-This section details the various assessment methods and practices used in Hilliside through which we ensure that children are making appropriate progress and that the activities they take part in are suitably matched to their ability and level of development.
+This section details the various assessment methods and practices used in Hillside through which we ensure that children are making appropriate progress and that the activities they take part in are suitably matched to their attainment and development level.

 Formative Assessment (AfL) - (monitoring children’s learning)

 Assessment is an integral and continuous part of the teaching and learning process at Hillside and much of it is done informally as part of each teacher’s day-to-day work.
-Teachers integrate the use of formative assessment strategies such as: effective questioning, clear learning objectives, the use of success criteria, effective feedback and response in their teaching and marking and observing children participating in activities.
+Teachers integrate the use of formative assessment strategies such as: effective questioning, clear learning objectives, effective feedback and response in their teaching and marking and observing children participating in activities.
+Children are encouraged to self-assess, with some leaving comments for their class teachers to communicate with them how well they understood the lesson and what their next steps are.
 Findings from these types of assessment are used to inform future planning.

 Summative Assessment – (evaluating children’s learning)

-More formal methods are used to determine the levels of achievement of children at various times during the school year: During assessment week half- termly assessments are used as a way of recording children’s progress in objectives covered across that specific term.
+More formal methods are used to determine the levels of achievement of children at various times during the school year: during assessment week, half- termly assessments are used as a way of recording children’s progress in objectives covered across that specific term.
 This information is then updated on the online tracking tool available to teachers.
-These half-termly assessments are used throughout the year to aid planning.
+Furthermore, teachers conduct a question-level analysis (QLA) of the half-termly assessments so that they can see clearly strengths and areas for development.
+This informs their planning of subsequent units.

 Statutory End of Key Stage Assessment